awsdocs/amazon-redshift-developer-guide/doc_source/r_DROP_GROUP.md

 drop group guests;
 ```

-You cannot drop a group if the group has any privileges on an object\.
+You can't drop a group if the group has any privileges on an object\.
 If you attempt to drop such a group, you will receive the following error\.

 ```
-ERROR: group "guest" cannot be dropped because the group has a privilege on some object
+ERROR: group "guest" can't be dropped because the group has a privilege on some object
 ```

 If the group has privileges for an object, first revoke the privileges before dropping the group\.
 The following example revokes all privileges on all tables in the `public` schema from the `GUEST` user group, and then drops the group\.